 - One of the primary concerns at the WWTP is the processing and management of biosolids and the removal of solids from process equipment.
 The efficacious removal of biosolids is essential to maintaining total nitrogen and phosphorus effluent concentrations within permit limitations.
-In addition to the solids that are generated on a daily basis, any buildup of solids within the treatment system must be removed. - The Maryland Environmental Service (MES) has helped accelerate the timeline of certain maintenance and repair projects at Back River to get process operations functioning to the desired levels. - During the August 2, 2022 weekly meeting MES' key recommendations to Baltimore City for operation of the plant included the development of a preventative maintenance schedule to ensure that recent repairs are maintained, establish Standard Operating Procedures, implement training programs, provide better workstations for staff, and develop a straightforward procurement process. - The city is in the process of receiving quotes to establish open-ended contracts to supplement preventative maintenance staff. - The city has selected American Contracting & Environmental Services, Inc. to supplement the WWTP's preventative maintenance staff and is waiting on approval of the contract.
+In addition to the solids that are generated on a daily basis, any buildup of solids within the treatment system must be removed. - The Maryland Environmental Service (MES) has helped accelerate the timeline of certain maintenance and repair projects at Back River to get process operations functioning to the desired levels. - During the August 2, 2022 weekly meeting, MES' key recommendations to Baltimore City (the city) for operation of the plant included the development of a preventative maintenance schedule to ensure that recent repairs are maintained, establish Standard Operating Procedures, implement training programs, provide better workstations for staff, and develop a straightforward procurement process. - The city has selected American Contracting & Environmental Services, Inc. to supplement the WWTP's preventative maintenance staff, and is waiting on approval of the contract.